collabnix/redisplanet/advancedapi/README.md

 # INFO

-- The INFO command returns information and statistics about the server in a format that is simple to parse by computers and easy to read by humans
+- The INFO command returns information and statistics about the server in a format that is simple to parse by computers and easy to read by humans.

+The optional parameter can be used to select a specific section of information:
+- server: General information about the Redis server
+- clients: Client connections section
+- memory: Memory consumption related information
+- persistence: RDB and AOF related information
+- stats: General statistics
+- replication: Master/replica replication information
+- cpu: CPU consumption statistics
+- commandstats: Redis command statistics
+- cluster: Redis Cluster section
+- keyspace: Database related statistics

+It can also take the following values:
+- all: Return all sections
+- default: Return only the default set of sections

+When no parameter is provided, the default option is assumed.

 ```
 127.0.0.1:6379> info